-Government-backed, non-means-tested PhD loans worth up to £25,000 will be introduced from the 2018/19 academic year, to help Doctoral students to cover their tuition fees and living expenses, the government confirmed in its 2017 Spring Budget
+Loans worth up to £25,000 will be introduced from the 2018/19 academic year to help Doctoral students cover their tuition fees and living expenses, the government confirmed in its 2017 Spring Budget

 Is my programme eligible for a PhD loan?

-PhDs that are 'upgraded' from a Master of Philosophy (MPhil) are eligible; so too are PhDs with an overseas placement, or joint PhDs delivered in partnership with an international university.
-However, time spent studying abroad may be capped at 50% of the programme's duration.
+Doctoral degrees that are 'upgraded' from a Master of Philosophy (MPhil) are eligible; so too are PhDs with an overseas placement, or joint PhDs delivered in partnership with an international university, provided you spend no longer than 50% of the programme's duration studying abroad.

-The only ineligible research-based qualifications are the standalone MPhil and the Master of Research (MRes), as these are covered by the Masters loan rather than the PhD loan.
+However, PhDs by publication are ineligible.
+So too are the standalone MPhil and the Master of Research (MRes), as these are covered by the Masters loan.

 Am I eligible?

-The latter of these two criterion means that most students pursuing PhD study within a Doctoral Training Partnership (DTP), Doctoral Training Centre (DTC) or Centre for Doctoral Training (CDT) will be ineligible, since they're often funded by a full Research Council studentship.
+Most students pursuing PhD study within a Doctoral Training Partnership (DTP), Doctoral Training Centre (DTC) or Centre for Doctoral Training (CDT) will therefore be ineligible, since they're often funded by a full Research Council studentship.

 How will I repay my PhD loan?

-The PhD loan will be repaid concurrently with the undergraduate student loan on an income-contingent basis at a rate of 9% on your earnings over £21,000.
+The PhD loan will be repaid concurrently with the undergraduate student loan on an income-contingent basis at a rate of 6% on your earnings over £21,000.
 Students who have previously taken out a Masters loan will repay a single postgraduate debt of up to £35,280.

-Interest rates will probably be set at retail price index (RPI) + 3%.
+Interest rates will be set at retail price index (RPI) + 3%.
 This means that the interest charged will be the annually-reviewed RPI percentage, plus an additional 3%.
 Interest will accrue from the date the first loan instalment is paid.

 Your employer will take the repayments directly from your wage; if you're self-employed, HM Revenue and Customs (HMRC) will calculate how much you must repay on completion of your annual self-assessment tax return.